wipeautcrafter/jscolorpicker/DOCUMENTATION.md

   /**
    * Whether to enable the built-in eyedropper tool for selecting colors from the screen.
-   * Currently (Dec 2024) only supported on Chromium based browsers.
+   * As of January 2025, this is only supported on Chromium based browsers: https://caniuse.com/mdn-api_eyedropper
    * Default: true
    */
   enableEyedropper: boolean